-Demolition of existing buildings
+Demolition of existing extension (if needed)

 Any existing structures to be removed, that are within or close to the RPAs of retained trees, shall be demolished using the 'top-down, pull-back' method.
 This shall proceed in a manner pulling the structure back into itself, working away from all retained / third-party trees.